AgenticPlace/mindXalpha/llm/llm_factory.md

 ## Introduction

-This module is the cornerstone of MindX's interactions with various Large Language Models (LLMs).
-It defines a common interface for LLM operations and provides a factory function to create and manage specific LLM provider handlers.
+llm_factory module is the cornerstone of mindX's interactions with various Large Language Models (LLMs) defining a common interface for LLM operations providing a factory function to create and manage specific LLM provider handlers.
 This version (v4) emphasizes modularity by expecting concrete handlers (like `OllamaHandler`, `GeminiHandler`, `GroqHandler`) to reside in their own separate files within the `mindx/llm` package.
-It continues to support an external JSON configuration file (`llm_factory_config.json`) for fine-grained control over factory behavior and model preferences, including defaults suitable for environments like Google Cloud Run.
+It continues to support an external JSON configuration file (`mindX/data/config/llm_factory_config.json`) for fine-grained control over factory behavior and model preferences, including defaults suitable for environments like Google Cloud Run.

 ## Explanation